Meet Sergey Kislyak, shadowy apparatchik at center of Trump's Russia crisis

 When Trump delivered an invitation-only address on foreign policy in Washington, D.C., in April 2016, there was Kislyak, sitting in the front row.

 When Michael Flynn resigned as Trump's national security adviser on Feb.
 13, it was because of the fallout from public disclosure of his telephone calls with Kislyak, both before and after Election Day.
-NBC News reported that the Justice Department informed the White House that their contacts were so close that it believed Flynn could be subject to blackmail.
+NBC News reported that the Justice Department informed the White House that it believed Flynn could be subject to blackmail.

 And when Attorney General Jeff Sessions recused himself Thursday from Justice Department investigations of alleged Russian interference in the election, he did so one day after it was disclosed that he, too, had met with Kislyak during the campaign — including once at a private meeting in his Senate office two months before the election.